Free Your Mind

 Lift and escalator access to the Hall is located next to the river entrance, just beyond the brick arches.

-You will first arrive into the Social, a large public space where there are a range of seats (including those with arms), a bar and toilets (including accessible toilets and a Changing Places facility).
+You will first arrive into the Social, a large public space where there are a range of seats (including those with arms), a bar and toilets.

 The bars in the Social and Hall Foyer have lowered accessible service points, and induction loops for hearing-aid users.